mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Maybe so, maybe so!

-And also, that [other] Buddha statue.
+And also, [I showed him] that [other] Buddha statue.
 “How about this?
 Do you feel something quiet, or calmness?”

 He said, “No.”